bk138/droidVNC-NG/README.md

 Requires at least Android 7.

 [Since Android 10](https://developer.android.com/about/versions/10/privacy/changes#screen-contents),
 the permission to access the screen contents has to be given on each start and is not saved.
+You can, however, work around this by installing [adb](https://developer.android.com/studio/command-line/adb) (or simply Android Studio) on a PC, connecting the device running droidVNC-NG to that PC and running `adb shell cmd appops set net.christianbeier.droidvnc_ng PROJECT_MEDIA allow` once.